EddySal-phy/Utils/README.md

 ### How to use:

-- The bash script contains two files: a "reference" and a "modifiable".
+- The bash script contains two files entries: a "reference" and a "modifiable".
 The data deleted is the one indicated as <DATA2_FILE> (the "modifiable").
 The "reference" exists since one might be interested to delete data along some boundary defined by another data or plot;

 - Define the path-to-file for "reference" and "modifiable" as needed, as well as the x and y coordinates of points to be deleted;